AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-experience-platform.md

 * Create a dataset within Adobe Experience Platform
 * Configure the datastream to send Web SDK data to Adobe Experience Platform
-* Enable streaming web data for Real-time Customer Profile
+* Enable streaming web data for Real-Time Customer Profile
-* Validate the data has landed both in the Platform dataset and in Real-time Customer Profile
+* Validate the data has landed both in the Platform dataset and in Real-Time Customer Profile

 ## Prerequisites